This post contains affiliate links.

 A little excurse in hosting plans: Most important is that your plan offers unlimited traffic (for the tons of traffic you’ll get once you’re a successful blogger) and for a fashion blog with many images at least 10GB of webspace.
 If you can get a secure SSL encryption with it, it’s even better (that encryptes all the information that is sent over your website, and makes it more secure to browse your blog – and people say it will soon become an important factor in Google’s search ranking).

 If you decide to go with Bluehost, the basic plan is totally enough for starting out.
 It offers a free domain, 50GB storage, as much traffic bandwidth as you need, SSL encryption and 24/7 support.
-The sign up process is as easy as ordering a cup of coffee in your favorite café, so let’s do it:
+The sign up process is as easy as ordering a cup of coffee in your favorite café.
+Follow the steps below or watch our helpful video.

 - Select the basic plan